-An external magnetic field penetrating the tunnel junction parallel to the barrier plane and perpendicular to the direction of current will influence the maximum critical current I{C} .
-The magnetic field brings about a spatial modulation of the phase difference $\Delta \varphi$ along the tunnel junction.
+An external magnetic field penetrating the tunnel junction parallel to the barrier plane and perpendicular to the direction of current will influence the maximum critical current I_C .
+The magnetic field brings about a spatial modulation of the phase difference $\Delta \phi$ along the tunnel junction.

-Fig. 2: Modulation of the Josephson current by a magnetic field
+Fig. 2:Modulation of the Josephson current by a magnetic field field is found to be:

-The phase difference along the tunnel junction (direction of the x-axis) as a function of the magnetic field is found to be:
+The phase difference along the tunnel junction (direction of the x-axis) as a function of the magnetic